Rose-Hulman Institute of Technology

 ROI Score: 89/100 · Strong Value

-Rose-Hulman Institute of Technology scores 89 (Strong Value) on the CampusROI scale -- one of the stronger outcomes among private engineering-focused institutions.
-The 97.1% repayment rate at three years is the highest in this batch of 30 schools and signals near-universal debt management success among graduates.
+Rose-Hulman Institute of Technology scores 89 (Strong Value) on the CampusROI scale - one of the stronger outcomes among private engineering-focused institutions.
+The 97.1% repayment rate at three years is the highest in our dataset of 30 schools and signals near-universal debt management success among graduates.
 Median 6-year earnings of $70,800 and a 4.7-year payback period justify the $58,649 tuition for most engineering students.
 The 78.2% completion rate is below what Rose-Hulman's reputation might suggest, indicating meaningful attrition even in a dedicated engineering program.
 Median debt of $25,000 against $70,800 median earnings is workable.
 Computer Science leads at $100,294 year-one (63 graduates, A grade), followed by Computer Engineering at $92,123 (63 graduates, B+ grade) and Mathematics at $85,977 (10 graduates).
 All eight programs in the Scorecard data earn B or better.
 Net price of $42,513 is high in absolute terms but delivers above-average earnings outcomes efficiently for students who complete.
 The 10-year median of $101,253 indicates sustained career trajectory.
 Rose-Hulman's national rankings as a top undergraduate engineering school translate directly to the earnings data here.

 The median graduate earns $101,253 ten years after entry - well above the national median of roughly $55,000 for 4-year college graduates.